geoserver/geoserver/doc/en/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 In this example a PostgreSQL connection pool will be configured.

-For configuring the JNDI pool you need to remove the Postgres JDBC driver (it should be named :file:`postgresql-X.X-XXX.jdbc3.jar`) from the GeoServer
+For configuring the JNDI pool you need to move the Postgres JDBC driver (it should be named :file:`postgresql-XX.X.X.jar`) from the GeoServer
 :file:`WEB-INF/lib` folder and put it into the :file:`{TOMCAT_HOME}/lib` folder.

-Then the following code must be written in the Tomcat configuration file :file:`{TOMCAT_HOME}/conf/context.xml`
+Then the following code must be added to the Tomcat configuration file :file:`{TOMCAT_HOME}/conf/context.xml` inside a Context tag.

 .. code-block:: xml